-Table 14-1: Summary of the basic statistics for all data points within the mineralised structures at Bethania is known to open and close along strike, creating shoots of high-grade material alongside lower grade material.
+The basic statistical evaluation shows the highly variable nature of the polymetallic grades within the mineralised structures, which is expected within this type of system where the vein is known to open and close along strike, creating shoots of high-grade material alongside lower grade material.
 To further analyse the distribution of mineral throughout the mine zone, the statistical analysis was broken down into the individual mineralised structures and separated the channel and drillhole data samples.
 Table 14-2, Table 14-3 and Table 14-4 show the summary statistics for the individual mineralised structures of the Victoria vein set, the 12 de Mayo vein set, and the Española vein set, respectively.